LGBTQ history in California: 1970–1974

-In 1972 San Francisco, California became one of the first cities in the United States to pass a gay rights ordinance.
+In 1972 San Francisco became one of the first cities in the United States to pass a gay rights ordinance.

 Privacy was appended to the California Constitution's Declaration of Rights for the first time, protecting gay people from being outed by certain public organizations.
 In 1973 lesbian Beth Elliott was ejected from the West Coast Women's Conference because she was a transgender woman, following Robin Morgan's keynote address which denounced Elliott as a man and an infiltrator.

 In 1975, a Consenting Adult Sex Bill was passed in California due to an extensive lobbying effort led by State Assemblyman from San Francisco Willie Brown.
 It did not repeal existing sodomy or oral copulation laws, but it did exclude private consensual activity between adults over the age of 18 from the reach of such laws.
-A further law in the same year reduced the maximum penalty for consensual sex with minors under the age of 18 to five years.
+A further law in the same year reduced the maximum penalty for consensual sex with minors under the age of 18 to 5 years.
 Both laws essentially rendered the psychopathic offender laws moot, but the prohibitions on disorderly conduct and consensual relations between prisoners remained.
 In 1976 Harriet Levi and Maggi Rubenstein founded the San Francisco Bisexual Center.
 It was the longest surviving bisexual community center, offering counseling and support services to Bay Area bisexuals, as well as publishing a newsletter, The Bi Monthly, from 1976 to 1984.

 In 1977, Harvey Milk was elected city-county supervisor in San Francisco, becoming the third openly gay American elected to public office and the first in California.
 Both he and Mayor George Moscone were assassinated by former Supervisor Dan White the next year.
 The controversy over the acquittal of White resulted in the 1979 White Night riots in San Francisco.
 AB 607, by Orange County Assemblyman Bruce Nestande, passes 23–5 in the Senate and 68–2 in the House and defines marriage as "between one man and one woman".
 The change came after same-sex couples seeking marital recognition apply in Orange County courthouses for marriage licenses alarming the clerks there.
 Opponents included Assemblyman Willie Brown and Senator Milton Marks.

 In 1978, Samois the earliest known lesbian-feminist BDSM organization is founded in San Francisco.
 The anti-gay Briggs Initiative which would have banned gays from serving as public school teachers is defeated by California voters.
 Harvey Milk was instrumental in fighting the measure and opposition from Ronald Reagan helped defeat it.
 In 1979, Los Angeles passed its first homosexual rights bill with no fanfare from Tom Bradley but much support from arts.

-In October 1979, the San Francisco Bay Times, a free weekly LGBT newspaper in San Francisco, California, started as Coming Up!.
+In October 1979, the San Francisco Bay Times, a free weekly LGBTQ newspaper in San Francisco, California, started as Coming Up!.
 Coming Up! was billed as "the gay lesbian newspaper and calendar of events for the Bay Area."